DuncteBot/SkyBot/README.md

 You can find a live demo [_here_](https://discord.gg/XBQ9xAT)

 # ToDo list
+- [ ] Create Joke command
+- [ ] Fix timed bans in the ban command
+- [ ] Add a wiki that explains how to set the bot up yourself
+- [X] Create new way to load the bot token
+- [X] Create a random seal command
+- [X] Make the nowplaying command show the title of the song in the embed
 - [x] Make kpop command take in a search term (name/id)
-- [X] Make the nowplaying command show the title of the song in the embed
-- [X] Create a random seal command
-- [X] Create new way to load the bot token
-- [ ] Add a wiki that explains how to set the bot up yourself